North Saskatchewan River valley parks system: Trails

 The river valley holds more than 160 km of maintained trails that loosely connect the parks together.
 However, only 90.6 km of the trails are paved.
 Portions of the network are disconnected, although the RVA plans to fully connect 75 km of the trail system by 2024.
 An "overarching name" for the Regional Trail system was devised in 2020 between the RVA and the municipal governments.
 Several hectares of private land were also acquired by the municipal government in 2008 in order to "bridge the gaps" between the river valley's trail system.

 The river itself is also viewed as a water trail for watercrafts and serves as the binding feature of the park system.
-The river's flow rate varies between 160-250 m3/s in May to its peak flow of 250-500 m3/s during the summer; making its conditions unsuitable for swimming, although optimal for canoeing, kayaking, and rafting.
+The river's flow rate varies between 160 and 250 m3/s in May to its peak flow of 250–500 m3/s during the summer; making its conditions unsuitable for swimming, although optimal for canoeing, kayaking, and rafting.
 The river flows across Alberta and Saskatchewan towards Lake Winnipeg and the Nelson River, and eventually into Hudson's Bay.